In this piece · 20 sections+

 The Office (2005, 9 seasons, Peacock)

-Shameless (2011, 11 seasons, Netflix / Max)
+Shameless (2011, 11 seasons, Netflix / Paramount+ with Showtime)

 Premise: South Side Chicago kids raise themselves around drunk dad.
 Start here: Pilot.
 The opening credits alone tell you if this is your show.
 Who'll love it: People who liked Weeds before it got weird, anyone who grew up broke and thinks TV gets poverty laughably wrong, fans of William H. Macy doing his finest work.
-Who'll bounce: Anyone looking for a clean, tidy sitcom — this one gets dark, and the comedy lives in extremely uncomfortable places.
+Who'll bounce: Anyone looking for a clean, tidy sitcom.
+This one gets dark, and the comedy lives in extremely uncomfortable places.
 Time: 134 episodes × 45–60 min.
 It's a commitment.
 Status: Ended in 2021, and honestly it should've ended around season 7, but the first six seasons are some of the best tragicomedy on American TV.
-A dramedy that earns its laughs by also making you wince — real range, not that focus-grouped Netflix "heartfelt" nonsense.
+A dramedy that earns its laughs by also making you wince.
+Real range, not that focus-grouped Netflix "heartfelt" nonsense.

-South Park (1997, 27 seasons, Paramount+ / Max)
+South Park (1997, 27 seasons, Paramount+)

 SPY x FAMILY (2022, 3 seasons, Hulu / Crunchyroll)